LoGG3D-Net: Locally Guided Global Descriptor Learning for 3D Place Recognition: Introduction

 We propose \textit{LoGG3D-Net}, a novel end-to-end 3D place recognition method for LiDAR point clouds. \figref{fig:front_page} shows an example of retrieval results on KITTI sequence 08 which demonstrates some challenging orthogonal revisits.
 In contrast to state-of-the-art end-to-end methods, which rely solely on global descriptor learning, we propose to jointly optimize local and scene-level embeddings.
 We achieve this by introducing a local consistency loss that takes a pair of LiDAR point clouds and maximizes the similarity of their corresponding points’ features and minimizes the similarity of all non-corresponding points’ features.

-We further introduce the use of second-order pooling followed by Eigen-value power normalization to aggregate local features and generate a global descriptor in the end-to-end setting.
-We note that all current learning-based methods use NetVLAD\cite{Arandjelovic2016} or other first-order aggregation methods \cite{gem19} to compute the global descriptor, and higher-order aggregation methods have not been explored in the end-to-end setting for LiDAR-based place recognition.
+We further introduce the use of second-order pooling followed by differentiable Eigen-value power normalization to aggregate local features and generate a global descriptor in an end-to-end setting.
+We note that all current learning-based methods use NetVLAD\cite{Arandjelovic2016} or other first-order aggregation methods \cite{gem19} to compute the global descriptor, and higher-order aggregation methods have not been explored in an end-to-end setting for LiDAR-based place recognition.
 We evaluate the accuracy and robustness of \textit{LoGG3D-Net} on 6 KITTI sequences and 5 sequences of the MulRan dataset.
 Note that these datasets are collected using different LiDAR sensors (Velodyne HDL-64E in KITTI, Ouster OS1-64 in MulRan) and different countries (Germany, Korea).
-Our main contributions are summarized as follows: \begin{itemize} \item We introduce an additional training signal that can be used in the end-to-end global descriptor learning setting that allows to enforce consistency of the local embeddings extracted from point clouds of the same location.
-We demonstrate how including this property in the local features contributes towards better performance of the global descriptor. \item We introduce the use of second-order pooling in the end-to-end setting for LiDAR-based place recognition as we believe it has more representative power compared to the commonly used first-order aggregation methods. \item Using 2 large scale public datasets, we demonstrate the superiority of our method in the end-to-end setting while operating in near real-time. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We introduce a local consistency loss that can be used in an end-to-end global descriptor learning setting to enforce consistency of the local embeddings extracted from point clouds of the same location.
+We demonstrate how enforcing this property in the local features contributes towards better performance of the global descriptor. \item We introduce the use of second-order pooling with differentiable Eigen-value power normalization in an end-to-end setting for LiDAR-based place recognition. \item Using 2 large scale public datasets, we demonstrate the superiority of our method in an end-to-end setting while operating in near real-time. \end{itemize}

 The remainder of this paper is organized as follows.
 In~\secref{sec:rel_work} we discuss related work.~\secref{sec:method} explains our proposed method.
 The experimental setup is outlined in~\secref{sec:experiments}.~\secref{sec:results} discusses the experimental results and concluding remarks are provided in~\secref{sec:conclusion}.